 Beer is probably the smallest, most common denominator of the backpacking community.
-Travelers get to know each other over a pint, decide to make a trip together in the course of a few sips and cling their bottles to say goodbye after a life-changing journey.
+Travelers get to know each other over a pint, decide to make a trip together in the course of a few sips and cling to their bottles to say goodbye after a life-changing journey.

 Some beers, like Heineken for example, are served literally everywhere and I find it kind of sad that you travel to a very distant place on this planet, meet fascinating people from foreign cultures yet drink these same interchangeable brews all the time.
-So instead, next time you order, why not try one of the local craft beer specialities?
+So instead, next time you order, why not try one of the local craft beer specialties?
 Craft beer represents a hand-made product and gives you an authentic taste of the region you happen to be in.
 Moreover, you support local brewers and thereby help diversity to stay alive.

 In this article, I’d like to introduce you to some of my favorite craft beers that I’ve sampled throughout my travels.